tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 ### Peers

-Peers are remote network nodes.
+Peers are other Tendermint network nodes.
 Each peer is identified by a unique `PeerID`, and has a set of `PeerAddress` addresses expressed as URLs that they can be reached at.
+Examples of peer addresses might be e.g.:

+* `mconn://b10c@host.domain.com:25567/path`
+* `unix:///var/run/tendermint/peer.sock`
+* `memory:testpeer`

 Addresses are resolved into one or more transport endpoints, e.g. by resolving DNS hostnames into IP addresses (which should be refreshed periodically).
 Peers should always be expressed as address URLs, and never as endpoints which are a lower-level construct.

 ```go
 // PeerID is a unique peer ID, generally expressed in hex form.